MESAHub/mesa/docs/source/eos/overview.rst

 assured via the smoothness of the functions that define the component fractions.

-This approach means that that EOS components have an order of
+This approach means that EOS components have an order of
 precedence:

     (CMS) > Skye > PC > FreeEOS > OPAL/SCVH > HELM.